My husband refuses to talk about problems.

 That’s just “bad therapy.”

-If that’s his idea of what couples therapy is, it may be helpful to read one of the many Gottman books on how marriages work.
+If that’s his idea of couples therapy, reading one of the many Gottman books on how marriages work may be helpful.